kevinsimper/elpristavlen-elmarkedet/README.md

 ## How to install

-'npm install' will install depencies
+`npm install` will install depencies
+`node app.js --config` to create a config file

 ## How to run